charlesh97/hab/rf-link/packet/debug_packet_rxtx/packet_chain_analysis.md

 2. **Output Format:**
    - PDU with u8vector
    - Packed bytes (8 bits per byte)
-   - Ready for CRC checking
+   - CRC-validated (only outputs if CRC check passes)

 3. **Debugging:**
-   - Connect `precrc` port to a `message_debug` block to see data before padding
+   - Connect `precrc` port to a `message_debug` block to see data before CRC validation
-   - The block prints padding information when it modifies the data
+   - The block prints failure messages if all CRC patterns fail
+   - Failure messages include packet sequence number and padding pattern details

 ### Alternative: Using Blocks Already in GRC